raj-pulapakura/Image-Search-Engine/README.md

 ## 💡 What I learnt

 - 🏃‍♂️ **Model optimization**: In my quest to achieve lower inference times, I had to switch from Tensorflow to PyTorch and from ResNets to MobileNet.
-This process was painstaking, however it taught me the value of differnet model architectures and how some are better suited for application development.
+This process was painstaking, however it taught me the value of different model architectures and how some are better suited for application development.
 - 🌧️ **Deployment**: I was exposed to different technologies involved in the deployment process including Docker and AWS.
 - 🫡 **Never give up**: This may sound cliche, but it's a timeless mantra which applies no matter what field you are in.
 Many times throughout the project I was faced with a challenge or an error which made me want to give up.
 But through persistence and grit, I managed to overcome these challenges and eventually produce a functional ML application.